Frugal Living: 5 myths that need to be debunked.

 MYTH 2: BEING FRUGAL IS A RESULT OF CIRCUMSTANCE

-This myth is partly true because many people become frugal because they really do not have any other choice.
+This myth is partly true because many people become frugal because they do not have any other choice.
 Circumstances and conditions do not allow for them to spend excessively.

 Being frugal is not always as a result of circumstances.
 It can be a choice.